Mission & Vision

 First 5 Siskiyou Children and Families Commission funding is from revenue from the voter approved Proposition 10, passed in 1998, adding a tax on cigarettes and other tobacco products to improve services and resources for children in the most critical time in their lives – the first 5 years.

 Special Trainings and Events

-For more information about this training and trainer, download flyer.
+For more information and to print, click image to download flyer.